acetomatoes/ncov/README.md

 # ncov
-Python and R scripts for collecting and consolidating data related to the coronavirus outbreak
+Python and R scripts for collecting and consolidating the time series datasets related to the coronavirus outbreak